Salt × AI · differential edge

 Where AI shines, where it lies.

 Most "AI for Salt" content reads like a sales deck.
-It isn't.
-AI is excellent at four very specific things and terrible at four others.
-Knowing which is which is the whole game.
+In practice it's good at four specific things and unreliable at four others.

 What it's good at